yusufhasan77/Cycle-MobiGAN/README.md

 ## Introduction

+The purpose of this project was to explore if CycleGAN architecture can be modified to increase efficiency (faster training/inference times) without compromising generated image quality.
+The motivation for this being the robotics research being conducted at AI for Robotics Lab at Tilburg University.
+One of the research projects had an unpaired image to image translation problem.
+Since the compute resources are limited in a robot, a more efficient CycleGAN architecture was explored.

 ## Methodology

+Initially three models which are detailed below.
+The models were trained for 200 epochs with a batch size of 1.
+Adam optimizer was used with a learning rate of 0.0002 and betas being 0.5 and 0.999 respectively.
+The cycle consistency loss and identity loss weights were selected to be 10.
+Unlike the original implementation a running buffer of images was not used to update the discriminators.

+Initially 3 models were trained.
+All models were trained for
+### Cycle GAN
+The architecture was same as introduced in the original CycleGAN paper.
+The number of residual blocks for the generators was chosen to be 9.
+PatchGAN discriminators were used.
+### CycleGAN Depthwise Separable (CG_DWS or Cycle MobiGAN V1)
+The architecture of this model was same as CycleGAN except all convolutional layers in generators including the transpose convolutions were replaced by depthwise seperable convolutions.
+The discriminators were PatchGAN discriminators with all convolution layers replaced with depthwise seperable convolutions.
+This model is a fusion of CycleGAN and MobileNet, therefore, it's name Cycle MobiGAN V1.
+### CycleGAN Depthwise Separable and Inverted Residual (CG_DWS_IR or Cycle MobiGAN V2)
+The architecture of this model was same as Cycle MobiGAN except all residual blocks in  the generators were replaced by inverted residual blocks as introduced in MobileNet V2.
+This model is a fusion of CycleGAN and MobileNet V2, therefore, it's name Cycle MobiGAN V2.

 ## Results

+### Apples and Oranges Dataset
 Figure 1: Generated images in domain Y (oranges) using images in domain X (apples).
 X -> Y mapping
 |       | Real Image                    | CycleGAN                      | Cycle-MobiGAN V1              | Cycle-MobiGAN V2              |
 |-------|-------------------------------|-------------------------------|-------------------------------|-------------------------------|